 3 Experiment results

-To demonstrate the correctness and practicality of rCom.
-We show how two independent single cell datasets can be analyzed using rCom with 4 biological knowledge databases as mentioned in methods part.
+To demonstrate the correctness and practicality of rCom. we show how two independent single cell datasets can be analyzed using rCom with 4 biological knowledge databases as mentioned in methods part.
 We built 2 rICRNs based on the number significant communication route pairs and validate the result by checking the violin plot for gene expression value of ligand and receptor selected in the communication route pairs and by literature survey.

 3.1 Experiments with Acta2-lineage cells in osseointegration dataset